OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-X-usecase-profile.md

 #### Intent

-To describe any notice correspond to usage of Artifact, especially license compatibility, conditions to ovey license terms and/or usecase limitations under the conditions for development of prerequisite product.
+To describe any notice correspond to usage of Artifact, especially license compatibility, conditions to ovey license terms and/or usage limitations under the conditions for development of prerequisite product.

 In the case of description of license compatibility which depend on development phase of the prerequisite product development, it abl e to identfy with this field mentioned as "verification", "evaluation", etc.